witch-factory/witch-next-blog/content/en-posts/javascript-json-object/index.md

 ---
 title: What is JSON?
-How to Validate It?
+And How to Validate It?
 date: "2023-08-27T01:00:00Z"
 description: "Let's explore the structure, usage, and validation methods of JSON."
 tags: ["javascript"]